Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 This biological process sets up the conditions for a [[agent arena relationship]]

-- Self as playing out of subconscious mind
+The Inquiry process
+- Who's in control? conscious vs subconscious
 - [[7 fold reasoning ]]
 - [[Parts and whole - gestalt and feature list]]
 - [[Am I the spirit?]] - Josha Bach Definition